 The spookiest day of the year is quickly sneaking up on us.
-So you’re probably already on your way to being knee deep in pumpkins, costumes, candy and creating great Halloween memories for your child.
+You're probably already on your way to being knee deep in pumpkins, costumes, candy and creating great Halloween memories for your child.

-- Attach reflective tape or stickers to your child’s costume so drivers can see them in the dark.
-Having kids carry a flashlight or wear glow-in-the dark bracelets is also a smart way to make sure your child is easy to see.
+- Enhance visibility.
+Choose costumes that are visible at night so drivers can see them in the dark.
+Having kids carry a flashlight or wear glow-in-the-dark bracelets, or other reflective gear, is also a smart way to make sure your child is easy to see.

-- Not only should your child be visible, but they should also be able to see everything around them.
+- Clear eyes.
+Not only should your child be visible, but they should also be able to see everything around them.
 Make sure the eye holes in their masks are wide enough.
-Or, better yet, paint their face using kid-friendly glow-in-the dark face paint.
+Or, better yet, paint their face using kid-friendly, glow-in-the-dark face paint.

-- Keep costumes short and snug.
+- Inspect costumes.
+Keep costumes short and snug.
 Baggy sleeves and long capes and skirts can cause kids to trip and can catch fire if they brush up against a jack-o-lantern.

 - Make sure shoes fit.
 Big floppy shoes that are hard to walk in may cause kids to fall.

-- Make sure props are flexible.
+- Check props.
+Make sure props are flexible.
 Costume props can hurt kids badly if they fall.
 Props should be made of plastic or rubber.

-- Don't allow kids under 13 to walk alone.
+- Stay together.
+Don't allow kids under 13 to walk alone.
 Make sure to trick-or-treat in groups with adequate adult-to-child ratio.
 And, have kids older than 13 go with buddies.

-- Teach your kids to look left, right and left again before crossing at street corners.
+- Look twice.
+Teach your kids to look left, right and left again before crossing at street corners.
 Don't let your kids cross between parked cars.
 Encourage kids to use the sidewalk when possible.
 Drivers should also look twice, slow down, and be extra cautious on Halloween night.